 Should I Learn Croatian?

-Nearly all Croatians in Split speak English – but we do find it to be helpful (and appreciated) to know a few words in the local language wherever we are traveling.
+Nearly all Croatians in Split speak excellent English – but we do find it to be helpful (and appreciated) to know a few words in the local language wherever we are traveling.

 In Croatia, learning to say Good Day and Thank You will go a long way!
 When you greet someone, say Dobar Dan.
 To say Thank You, say Hvala.

 What Do I Need to Enjoy the Top Things To Do Split?

 Before you set off on an adventure to visit the top sightseeing Split attractions, you will want to make sure you pack a few necessary items for your trip.
-You can find all of our packing hacks and advice on our Travel Packing blog page.
+You can find all of our packing hacks and advice on our Travel Packing page.

 Comfortable Travel Shoes

 One of the best things to do in Split, Croatia is walk through the UNESCO-listed palace and Old Town cobblestone lanes.
 Although the town is mostly flat (unlike Dubrovnik), some stones are uneven and slick.

 If you are anything like us, we are certain you will be snapping pictures of the top things to see in Split, Croatia!
 Rather than relying on your phone camera, we recommend upgrading to an actual camera so that you can best capture the sights.

-We use a Canon Rebel with an everyday lens (18-135mm) that has a nice range.
-The Canon Rebel is a great beginner budget camera for travelers because it is easy to use, takes quality photos and comes with lots of accessories.
+We use a Canon Rebel with a versatile lens (18-135mm) that has a nice range.
+The Canon Rebel is a great beginner budget camera for travelers because it is easy to use, takes quality photos and comes with loads of accessories.

 The water in Split is safe to drink – and there are places throughout town where you can refill your water bottle.
 Rather than buying bottled water, bring a refillable bottle with you!
-Collapsible water bottles are great for travelers!
+These collapsible water bottles are great for travelers!